jfbenckhuijsen/node-cloud-functions/README.md

 | db | Object representing a connection to the DB object of the underlying Cloud platform, if configured.
 This is either a connection to [gstore-node](https://github.com/sebelga/gstore-node) or [Dynamoose](https://github.com/automategreen/dynamoose)|

+> Note: cloud-servant comes with a command line tool (cloud-servant) to generate an initial skeleton of an application. the tool to see the various command line arguments.

 ### Configuration file format

 The format of the configuration file is as follows: